- Diseases, Disorders & Conditions»

 There are a few ways to alleviate the pain one feels at night in the darkness.
 I would like to suggest...

 Just by simply turning to God with your troubles and unburdening your pain to Him is often enough to help alleviate the pain to those who believe.
 God is the one being that you never have to worry about awakening.
 He is always awake and watching over us.
 I have often used visual thinking to unburden my pain.
 I imagine God's giant hands coming out of the sky toward me.
 I climb into His outstretched hands and curl up, feeling safe and secure.
 I take some deep breaths and imagine all my pain and worry being absorbed by the Master's hands, and that quite often puts me in a much more peaceful state of mind.
 If your concern is for your child, pray for him/her and know that someone else is in control and all you can do is your best for them.

 Turn on the Light or TV

 Another option if you realize being alone in the dark and worrying or being consumed by pain is hurting your chance of quick recovery, simply turn on the light!
-Seems like sleep will not come easily anyway so by turning on the light, you give your mind other options of things to think about other than pain.
-Turning the television on will help put your focus somewhere else, and by keeping the sound low, you may let others continue to sleep, or fall asleep eventually yourself to the droning of the voices.
-Young children can fall asleep in a Mom or Dad's arms just as easily when the TV is on and it keeps your mind off worrying about them.
+It seems like sleep will not come easily anyway so by turning on the light, you give your mind other options of things to think about other than pain.
+Turning the television on will help put your focus somewhere else, and by keeping the sound low, you may let others continue to sleep or fall asleep eventually yourself to the droning of the voices.
+Young children can fall asleep in a Mom or Dad's arms just as easily when the TV is on, and it keeps your mind off worrying about them.

 Have a Buddy System